neondatabase/website/content/docs/extensions/pg_embedding.md

 USING (embedding::real[]);
 ```

-This could also be done by adding a new `real[]` type column to your existing table, copy the data from the `VECTOR` columns to the new column, dropping the old `VECTOR` type column, and renaming the new column to replace the old column:
+You can also change the column type by adding a new `real[]` type column to your table, copying the data from the `VECTOR` column to the new column, dropping the old `VECTOR` column, and renaming the new column:

 ```sql
 ALTER TABLE items ADD COLUMN embedding_real real[]; // Add column